I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlallocatepoolwithquotatag.md

 <p>Callers of <b>FsRtlAllocatePoolWithQuotaTag</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 A caller at DISPATCH_LEVEL must specify a <b>NonPaged</b><i>XxxPoolType</i>.
 Otherwise, the caller must be running at IRQL &lt; DISPATCH_LEVEL.</p>

-<p>If a pool allocation failure occurs, <b>FsRtlAllocatePoolWithQuotaTag</b> raises a STATUS_INSUFFICIENT_RESOURCES exception.
-To gain control if this pool allocation failure occurs, the driver should wrap the call to <b>FsRtlAllocatePoolWithQuotaTag</b> in a <b>try-except</b> or <b>try-finally</b> statement.</p>

-<p>The system associates the pool tag specified by the <i>Tag</i> parameter with the allocated buffer.
-Programming tools, such as the Windows Debugger (WinDbg), can display the pool tag associated with each allocated buffer.
-The value of the pool tag is normally displayed in reversed order.
-For example, if a caller passes 'Fred' as the value of the <i>Tag</i> parameter, this value would appear as 'derF' if pool is dumped or when tracking pool usage in the debugger. </p>

-<p>For more information about memory management, see <a href="https://msdn.microsoft.com/e030a37c-26ab-4177-9980-4336928975e1">Memory Management</a>. </p>

-<p>Callers of <b>FsRtlAllocatePoolWithQuotaTag</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
-A caller at DISPATCH_LEVEL must specify a <b>NonPaged</b><i>XxxPoolType</i>.
-Otherwise, the caller must be running at IRQL &lt; DISPATCH_LEVEL.</p>

 ## -requirements
 <table>
 <tr>